 About

+Michael Hinton is a bishop in the Evangelical Episcopal Communion, an international convergence movement that draws upon the best of the three streams of Anglican spirituality: liturgical, evangelical, and charismatic.
+He enjoys producing content to build up the body of Christ.
 Having been published in a college composition text, Michael went on to be cited in a post-graduate text, MORAL DEVELOPMENT FOUNDATIONS: Judeo-Christian Alternatives to Piaget/Kohlberg by Donald M. Joy, 1983.
 He most recently contributed a chapter to FLIPPING TABLES: The Seven Deadly Sins and Stories of Redemption, by Luanne Nelson, 2022.

-Michael became a Student Pastor in the United Methodist Church in 1974 when only 19 years old.
+Michael became a Student Pastor in the United Methodist Church in 1975 when only 19 years old.

 A graduate of McMurry College, Michael matriculated to Asbury Theological Seminary where he earned the Master of Divinity degree in 1981.

 During seminary, Michael served as Choir and Youth Director at First United Methodist Church of Paris, Kentucky.
 After seminary he served as Associate Pastor and Pastor in Charge of churches in Northwest Texas and Arkansas.
-In all Michael was a Methodist minister for 30 years.
+In all Michael was a Methodist minister for 25 years.

 In 2000 Michael suffered a terrible boating accident that nearly killed him.
 The story of his miraculous survival is told in the FLIPPING TABLES book above.